valyd8chain/dockerized-harmony-node/README.md

 ### Generate Config File

-1) Create a directory called config `mkdir config`
+First, create a directory to hold the config file: `mkdir config`

-2) Bind the config directory and start another temporary container bash session:
+From here, there are 2 ways to generate the config file:

+- Option A: Via Helper Docker Compose (easy way)
     ```
+    cd helper/harmony && docker-compose run --rm generate_conf && cd ../..
+    ```

+- Option B. Via Temp Container Bash Session:
+    1) Bind the config directory and start another temporary container bash session:
+        ```
         docker run --rm -t -i -v {PATH_TO}/config:/harmony_node/config valyd8chain/harmony-node:latest /bin/bash`
         ```
-3) Dump a config into the binded config folder:
+    2) Dump a config into the binded config folder:
         ```
         ./harmony config dump ./config/harmony.conf
         ```
     4) Exit the container with `exit`

-5) `ls config` and you should see your `harmony.conf` file.
+Now just `ls config` and you should see your `harmony.conf` file.

 ### Edit the Config File